Arthur-Brouwers/ArthurBrouwersS4AI/Documentation/Evaluations/Evaluation 2.md

     <td>Orienting</td>
   </tr>
   <tr>
-    <th><strong>Explanation</strong></th>
+    <th><strong>Beginning</strong></th>
     <td>
         <p>
           I think this is really one of the stronger aspects for me.
 I am not scared to ask questions if something is not yet clear for me and I won't shy away to be the first one to ask for feedback.
-I understand the importance of feedback, but I could discuss a little bit more with my fellow students, such as what they have for domain understanding or PDR.
-As of now, I would say it is on orienting, but towards beginning.
+One of my biggest pitfalls is unjustified self-doubt.
+I tend to set the standards quite high for myself, but sometimes the highest standard is simply not achievable.
         </p>
     </td>
   </tr>